 Disclaimer: Duties and responsibilities described are not a comprehensive list, and additional tasks may be assigned from time to time.
 The scope of the job may change as necessitated by business demands.

 COVID-19: PWSAC requires proof of COVID vaccination for positions located at off-grid hatcheries.
 Preference for vessel employees to have COVID vaccination.
 All employees must observe PWSAC’s COVID Mitigation Plan

-- Must pass pre-employment drug screen -enrollment in the consortium
+- Must pass a pre-employment drug test, enrollment in USCG consortium

 To apply for this job please visit secure.entertimeonline.com.